-Management believes that CCL Tube is the largest supplier in North America of extruded plastic tubes for personal care and cosmetic applications with a 15% - 20% market share.
+Management believes that CCL Tube is the largest supplier in North America of extruded plastic tubes for personal care and cosmetic applications with approximately 20% market share.
 Competition comes from a number of other manufacturers in the United States and from imports, primarily from Europe and Asia.
 Alternative packages such as plastic bottles and laminate tubes also compete with plastic tubes.

-The Tube Division delivers its products following its customers' directions primarily to the location where the product will be filled by its customers or by designated contract manufacturers.
+The Tube Segment delivers its products following its customers' directions primarily to the location where the product will be filled by its customers or by designated contract manufacturers.
 The customer pays for delivery, which is generally by truck, but can occasionally be by rail or air.

-The Tube Division had approximately 300 employees as of December 31, 2010.
+The Tube Segment had approximately 350 employees as of December 31, 2012.